harshiniumesh/zomato-clone-final/README.md

 # 🍽️ Zomato Clone

-A full-stack Zomato clone built using the MERN stack that allows users to explore a curated list of restaurants and manage their profiles.
-This project focuses on a responsive user interface and seamless functionality across both mobile and desktop views.
+A full-stack Zomato clone built using the MERN stack that allows users to explore a curated list of restaurants and manage their profiles."
+This project was completed as part of a task assigned during an internship with the Edunet Team, under the Next Gen Employability Program. "

 ## 📂 Project Overview